15 Best Things to Do in Jervis Bay

 Jervis Bay

-The Jervis Bay Territory (JBT) is technically not part of the Australian Capital Territory (ACT), but it is governed mainly under the laws of the ACT.
-Most of its residents (around 400) work in Defence and live either in Jervis Bay Village or Wreck Bay Village.
+While the Jervis Bay Territory (JBT) is not officially part of the Australian Capital Territory (ACT), it is primarily governed under ACT laws.
+The territory has a small population of around 400 residents, most of whom work in Defence and live in either Jervis Bay Village or Wreck Bay Village.

-The Booderee National Park now covers most of the entire Jervis Bay Territory.
-The name Booderee means “bay of plenty” or “plenty of fish” in the local Aboriginal language.
-The local Aboriginal people of the NSW South Coast region are the Yuin people.
+Today, Booderee National Park encompasses most of the Jervis Bay Territory.
+The name “Booderee” means “bay of plenty” or “plenty of fish” in the local Aboriginal language.
+The Yuin people, the traditional custodians of the NSW South Coast region, are the Aboriginal community connected to this area.

 Accommodation Options